kenwalger/lithium/README.md

 ### What's Lithium?

 Lithium is a programming language that is designed to be easy to re-implement, reduce gotchas, be easy to read, *<insert buzz-word here>*.
-It's got some pretty nice features that seem to be all the rage these days, such as a reference implementation that compiles to JavaScript and LISP-style macros.
+It's got some pretty nice features that seem to be all the rage these days, such as a reference implementation that compiles to JavaScript and things that LISP has been doing for 50+ years.

 The language is based on a very small group of functions and objects, and the rest of the language is then built up using macros, subclassing and new function definitions.
-It's kinda like a universal assembly language with macros.

 ### What does it look like?